Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

-Even when the return code of the \code{send} is checked, a careless managing can badly backfire, exposing the scheme to Denial-of-Service attacks and blackmailing.
-An example is given by scheme \code{HYIP} (see~\Cref{ex:dos}), whose structure is similar to waterfall schemes.
-Here, investors are kept in an array, and they are all paid at the end of the day.
+\paragraph{Harming the scheme.} Even when \code{send} commands are checked, an improper handling of their return value can backfire, and can expose the scheme to Denial-of-Service attacks or blackmailing.
+An example is \code{HYIP} (see~\Cref{ex:dos}), a waterfall scheme where investors are recorded in an array, and they are all paid at the end of every day.
 The scheme checks that each \code{send} is successful: in case of errors, it throws an exception.
-Note that any error in one of the \code{send} (lines~\lineno{25} and~\lineno{31}) will revert \emph{all} the ether transfers.
-Errors may happen, for instance, for the following reasons: \begin{inlinelist} \item the array of investors grows so long that its reading causes an out of gas exception; \item the balance of the contract finishes somehow in the middle of the \code{for} command (line~\lineno{28}), having not paid all the investors; \item one of the investor is a contract, whose fallback raises an exception. \end{inlinelist} Indeed, exploiting the last scenario, an attacker could forge a contract with a fallback which always \code{throw}s (see \eg, \code{Mallory} in~\Cref{ex:dos}).
+However, any error in one of the \code{send} (lines~\lineno{25} and~\lineno{31}) will revert \emph{all} the ether transfers.
+Errors may happen, \eg, for the following reasons: \begin{inlinelist} \item the array of investors grows so long that scanning it causes an out-of-gas exception; \item the balance of the contract goes to zero somehow in the middle of the \code{for} command (line~\lineno{28}), having not paid all the investors; \item one of the investor is a contract, whose fallback raises an exception. \end{inlinelist} By exploiting the last issue, an attacker could create a contract with a fallback which always \code{throw}s (see \eg, \code{Mallory} in~\Cref{ex:dos}).
 The attacker contract sends a fraction of ether to \code{HYIP} to enter in the array of investors; when \code{HYIP} tries to send her the payout, the invoked fallback throws an exception.
-Note that there is no way to cancel Mallory from the investors array, hence \code{HYIP} is stuck and its balance frozen forever.
-At this point, the attacker could blackmail \code{HYIP}, asking for money to stop the attack (via the function \code{stopAttack}, line~\lineno{21}).
+Note that there is no way to cancel \code{Mallory} from the array, hence \code{HYIP} is stuck, and its balance is frozen forever.
+At this point, the attacker could blackmail \code{HYIP}, asking for money to stop the attack (via \code{stopAttack}, line~\lineno{21}).